5RM

-The station broadcasts from studios located in Berri, South Australia.
+The station broadcasts from studios located at Kay Avenue in Berri.

-As of Feb 2020, 5RMs Programming consists of Anthony Milich on the 5RM Breakfast Show 6-9 Weekdays, The Leon Byner Morning Show (originating from 5AA Adelaide 9-12 Weekdays and Lachie Winnall 12-6 Weekdays.
+As of February 2020, 5RMs Programming consists of Anthony Milich on the 5RM Breakfast Show 6–9 Weekdays, The Leon Byner Morning Show (originating from 5AA Adelaide 9–12 Weekdays and Lachie Winnall 12–6 Weekdays).

 In November 2021, 5RM, along with other stations owned by Grant Broadcasters, were acquired by the Australian Radio Network.
 This deal allows Grant's stations, including 5RM, to access ARN's iHeartRadio platform in regional areas.
-The deal was finalized on January 4, 2022.
+The deal was finalized on 4 January 2022.
 It is expected 5RM will integrate with ARN's Pure Gold Network, but will retain its current name according to the press release from ARN.